autometrics-dev/autometrics-ts/README.md

   knowing PromQL
 - 🔗 Injects links to live Prometheus charts directly into each function's doc comments
-- 📊 (Coming Soon!)
-Grafana dashboard showing the performance of all instrumented functions
+- [📊 Grafana dashboards](#dashboards) work out of the box to visualize the performance of instrumented functions & SLOs
 - 🚨 Generates Prometheus alerting rules using SLO best practices from simple annotations in your code
 - ⚡ Minimal runtime overhead